 Xplore New Student Program

 This FREE program takes place a few days before New Student Orientation (NSO) and is designed for first-generation students interested in science, math, and health sciences.
 By participating in this program, students will gain tools to succeed in science and math courses at Lewis & Clark.
 Students will take part in lab activities, critical thinking tasks, scavenger hunts on and off campus, meeting with current students and faculty, and much more!
-Applications for Xplore 2018 are no longer being accepted.
+The application period for Xplore 2019 will begin May 7th.

 What is the purpose of Xplore?